mtanabe-sj/Maximilians-Hex-Tab/README.md

 #### Meta Object Management

-Meta objects refer to the following constructs: o data range definitions called colored regions, o annotations attached to specific data bytes, and o graphical shapes attached to specific data bytes.
+Meta objects refer to the following constructs:
+* data range definitions called colored regions,
+* annotations attached to specific data bytes, and
+* graphical shapes attached to specific data bytes.

-These objects are created and managed by the Tab.
+They are logical objects created and managed by Tab.
 They are stored in a data file managed by _persistMetafile_.
-The Tab uses the term Tag to refer to a colored region with an annotation.
+The Tab uses the expression, `tag`, to refer to a colored region with an annotation.

-The meta objects are managed by the three collection classes which all derive from simpleList<T>.
-BinhexDumpWnd, the main window of the Tab, owns the collections of meta objects, and uses _persistMetafile_ to persist them across processes of the Tab.
+Meta objects are managed by the three collection classes which all derive from _simpleList<T>_. _BinhexDumpWnd_, the main window of the Tab, owns the meta object collections, and uses _persistMetafile_ to persist them across processes that load the Tab.

 ```C++
 class CRegionCollection : public simpleList<DUMPREGIONINFO> {...};